Mini and Toy Aussiedoodle Puppies!

 "The Aussiedoodles are considered the canine "Einsteins" due to their great intelligence."

-Prices vary depending on color & gender
+Prices vary depending on color, gender and size

 How our process works: